zenml-io/zenml/docs/book/user-guide/llmops-guide/finetuning-llms/evaluation-for-finetuning.md

 The motivation for implementing thorough evals is similar to that of unit tests in traditional software development:

-1. Prevent Regressions: Ensure that new iterations or changes don't negatively impact existing functionality.
+1. **Prevent Regressions**: Ensure that new iterations or changes don't negatively impact existing functionality.

-2. Track Improvements: Quantify and visualise how your model improves with each iteration or finetuning session.
+2. **Track Improvements**: Quantify and visualise how your model improves with each iteration or finetuning session.

-3. Ensure Safety and Robustness: Given the complex nature of LLMs, comprehensive evals help identify and mitigate potential risks, biases, or unexpected behaviours.
+3. **Ensure Safety and Robustness**: Given the complex nature of LLMs, comprehensive evals help identify and mitigate potential risks, biases, or unexpected behaviours.

 By implementing a robust evaluation strategy, you can develop more reliable, performant, and safe finetuned LLMs while maintaining a clear picture of your model's capabilities and limitations throughout the development process.